arciisine/npx-types-plugin/README.md

 ```

 ### Version Support
-The extension will honor any module with a version specified `#!/usr/bin/npx @arcsine/nodesh@1.1.5`.
+The extension will honor any module with a version specified `#!/usr/bin/env -S npx @arcsine/nodesh@1.1.5`.
 Multiple versions can be installed side-by-side without issue and the extension will manage them appropriately.

 ### Portability
 If a file is loaded that happens to have a typedef, the plugin will check the path reference by the `@typedef`, and if it is not found on the machine it will update it, with a fresh install.
 When closing a document within vscode, the `@typedef` will be stripped out.